‘Jerseylicious’ Star Mike Aktari Dead At 28, Remembered By Ex-Girlfriend

 Although Mike and Olivia were not dating at the time of his death, the news was especially hard on her, and she took to Instagram to mourn her ex.

 “My heart has never hurt this hard,” Blois Sharpe captioned a photo montage of her and Mike.

 “I wouldn’t trade those three years we spent together for the world.
 You showed me never ending love and loyalty.
 You accepted me as my crazy goofy self and loved it.
 You looked at me the way no one ever has.
 You had the most wonderful heart.
 I wish I made more of an attempt to get together to catch up when you asked.
 I’ll always love you Milad.”

-Olivia then shared another photo, one she described as her favorite, and captioned it by saying: “One of my favorite photos of Mike and I❤️…..Our time here is so valuable and limited.
+Olivia then shared another photo, one she described as her favorite, and captioned it by saying, “One of my favorite photos of Mike and I❤️…..Our time here is so valuable and limited.
 If there is someone who has a part of your heart, no matter what has transpired in the past, no matter what the situation might be..LET THEM KNOW how much they mean to you.
 Milad takes a piece of my heart with him.”

 Other Jerseylicious news